-Discussion in 'Philosophy and Rationality' started by dealmaker, Mar 25, 2017.
+Discussion in 'Religion and Spirituality' started by dealmaker, Mar 25, 2017.

 Hmmm.
 Sounds like someone else that is quoted a lot too.

 In the antiquity that was not that unusual as Socrates did not leave any books/ writings directly written by himself either.

 What are the odds that a space (universe + all empty space) that never "ends" would contain a tiny spec (our rocky planet) that holds organic matter of which it knows it exists?
 I say extremely low!
 There is no reason for us to exist (we have no affect outside of earth), no reason for us to know we exist, and no reason for the damn universe/empty space to be infinite...unless something wanted it that way and had the power to make it that way...probably for unselfish and selfish reasons (example:like parents wanting a child)...imho.